restraint-harness/restraint/docs/remove_rhts.rst

    on how your task is written, you may have to update or remove `Makefiles` so they do not process the `testinfo.desc` file.
 An example of this is also included in the referenced section.
 #.
+The final results for a task is influenced by whether your task is defined with
+   a `metadata` file (non-rhts) versus `Makefile/testinfo.desc` (rhts).
+If a task exits with a zero and the user did not call rstrnt-report-result, the task will conclude with `PASS` instead of `New` making sure there is some valid conclusion to this task.
+If task exits with non-zero, the task will result with `FAIL` for non-rhts instead of `ABORT`.
+For further details, refer to :ref:`task_results`.
+#.
 Replace `RHTS` environment variables with `Restraint` variables.
 A table listing
    `RHTS Legacy Variables` to `Restraint Substitute` can be found in :ref:`legacy_env_var`.